morgankenyon/DeepCreek/content/posts/we-are-swimming-in-sermons.md

 Lets re-evaluate what we spend our time on, what we think of ministry and lead people to Christ.

-That's an infinetly harder challenge then writing a blog post every week.
+That's an infinitely harder challenge than writing a blog post every week.
 But it's really the only thing that works.